Jeroen Gilis

 This course was directed towards PhD researchers, post-docs, university scientists and researchers from the industry.
 The goal of the course was to provide the participants with an in-depth understanding of the different steps in the analysis of single-cell transcriptomics data.

-Co-instructor for Practical Statistics for the Life Sciences course at the Gulbenian Institute, Portugal (2020 and 2021)
+Co-instructor for Practical Statistics for the Life Sciences course at the Gulbenkian Institute, Portugal (2020 and 2021)

 Talks